enparadigm/sharpsell-documentations/docs/platform/android/adding-sharpsell-sdk-android.md

 To setup android firebase setup follow this - https://firebase.google.com/docs/android/setup
 :::

+## Needed User Permissions

+Sharpsell needs some user permissions like gallery access, camera access etc,.
+In order to set profile picture and for other feature.

+Below we have mentioned what all the permissons will be needed and reason for that.
+1.

 ## Installation
 1. Add the following lines to the project level `builds.gradle` file.
 ```gradle